sulcgroup/satassembly-pyrochlore/README.md

 * [Patchy particle simulations](patchy_particle_simulations/) contains source code and setup for patchy particles simulations

 * [oxDNA Simulations](oxdna_simulations) contains a folder with the crystal stability simulations, and the relaxed monomer.
-To assemble the crystall simulation files you have to run the `./oxdna_simulations/assemble.sh` file.
+To assemble the crystal simulation files you have to run the `./oxdna_simulations/assemble.sh` file.